 About the Author: Sarah is a long time member of the Dappered team, typically working behind the scenes editing posts, taking some photos, and keeping the books in good standing.
-She is also a certified health coach, and currently working towards a certification through the Life Coach School.
+She is also a certified health coach and life coach, and is passionate about helping people see that they don’t have to live by the negative stories in their minds.
 Occasionally she’ll come out from behind the curtain to offer her two cents.

 Mindfulness is everywhere these days.
 Books, apps, etc. And it can feel a little overwhelming.
 But it’s really not that different from dressing well.
 Seriously.
 Both dressing well and mindfulness require the same thing: awareness.
 If you pay attention to your style?
 Then you’re already ahead of the game.
 Here’s why.